flybywiresim/docs/docs/fbw-a32nx/support/exp.md

     This will help us iron out the feature and identify issues faster.
 For more information on where to report, please see [How to Report Issues](#how-to-report-issues) below.

-    Expect performance loss as we continue to optimise.
+    Expect performance loss as we continue to optimize.

 #### Company Routes